Starburst Enterprise query editor overview#

 • Shared with me - Lists all queries that have been shared with you based on your assigned role or roles.

-To save a recent query tab, click the vertical ellipsis () next to the tab’s name and select Change name.
+To save a recent query tab, click the options () next to the tab’s name and select Change name.
 Once a query tab has been renamed, it persists under the Saved Queries tab until it is deleted.

 Shared queries#